 Mix between traditional sales, subscription model sales and distributor sales.
-We deliver systems through (1) traditional direct system sales contracts to customers, (2) our subscription model and (3) system sales through distribution agreements.
-Unit deliveries under direct system sales contracts and subscription agreements have higher per unit revenues and gross margins, while revenues and gross margins on systems sold through distributors are lower.
+We deliver systems through (1) traditional direct system sales contracts to customers, (2) our subscription model, and (3) system sales through distribution agreements.
+Unit deliveries under direct system sales contracts and subscription agreements have the higher per unit revenues and gross margins, while revenues and gross margins on systems sold through distributors are lower.
 However, distributor sales do not require significant sales and marketing support as these expenses are borne by the distributors.
-In addition, while traditional system sales and subscription agreements have similar gross margins, cash collections on subscription agreements generally occur over a three-year period, with approximately 40% to 45% collected in the first year and the balance collected evenly over the remaining two years of the subscription agreement.
+In addition, while traditional system sales and subscription agreements have similar gross margins, cash collections on subscription agreements generally occur over a three-year period, with approximately 40% collected in the first year and the balance collected evenly over the remaining two years of the subscription agreement.

 Investment in Sales, Marketing and Operations.
 In recent years, we made a strategic decision to penetrate the global market by investing in sales and marketing expenses across all geographic segments.
 This included the opening of direct offices and hiring experienced sales, marketing, and operational staff.
 While we generated incremental product sales in these new markets, these revenues and the related margins did not fully offset the startup investments made in certain countries.
-We have been evaluating our profitability and growth prospects in these countries post-COVID-19, and we have taken and will continue to take steps to exit countries which we do not believe will produce sustainable results.
-Since June 2020 we have closed a 9 direct offices across Europe, Asia Pacific, Latin America and Africa and have increased our investment and focus in the U.S market.
-In the three and nine months ended September 30, 2021, and 2020, respectively, we did not open any direct sales offices.
+We have been evaluating our profitability and growth prospects in these countries post COVID-19, and we will take steps to exit countries that have yet to produce sustainable results.
+In the three months ended March 31, 2021 and 2020, respectively, we did not open any direct sales offices.

 Bad Debt Expense.
-We maintain an allowance for doubtful accounts for estimated losses that may primarily arise from subscription customers that are unable to make the remaining payments required under their subscription agreements.
+We maintain an allowance for doubtful accounts for estimated losses that may primarily arise from subscription customers that are unable to make the remaining required payments under their subscription agreements.
 Due to COVID-19, in the first half of 2020, we experienced significant reductions in the collection of accounts receivable from our subscription customers across the markets in which we operate.
-As a result, in addition to our regular allowance for doubtful accounts, we recorded a COVID-19 related bad debt charge of \$5.7 million in the first nine months of 2020.
-In the first nine months of 2021, our collections results improved along with our customer base exhibiting a significant increase in the number of procedures performed with our products.
-As a result, we recovered a bad debt expense of \$3.2 million in the second quarter of 2021 tracing to a reactivation of our customer base.
-For the first nine months of 2021 our bad debt expense was \$0.6 million compared to \$8.5 million for the first nine months of 2020.
-As of September 30, 2021, our allowance for doubtful accounts stands at \$11.5 million which represents 13.9% of the gross outstanding accounts receivable as of this date.
+As a result, in addition to our regular allowance for doubtful accounts, we recorded a COVID-19 related bad debt charge of \$0.5 million in the first quarter of 2020.
+In the first quarter of 2021, our collections results improved along with our customer base exhibiting a significant increase in the number of procedures performed with our products.
+As a result, we incurred a bad debt expense of \$1.1 million in the first quarter of 2021, which is in line with our pre-COVID-19 results.
+As of March 31, 2021, our allowance for doubtful accounts stands at \$17.7 million which represents 20% of the gross outstanding accounts receivable as of this date.